ministryofjustice/hmpps-digital-tech-radar/radar/2022-11-01/Dev_-_SBT_(Scala_build_tool).md

 tags: [hmpps]
 ---

-"An open-source build tool for Scala and Java projects, similar to Java's Maven and Ant."
+An open-source build tool for Scala and Java projects, similar to Java's Maven and Ant.